qiboteam/qibo/doc/source/getting-started/installation.rst

 Installing with conda
 """""""""""""""""""""

-We provide conda packages for ``qibo`` through the `conda-forge
+We provide conda packages for ``qibo`` and ``qibojit`` through the `conda-forge
 <https://anaconda.org/conda-forge>`_ channel.

-To install both packages ``qibo`` package with conda run:
+To install both packages with conda run:

 .. code-block:: bash

-      conda install -c conda-forge qibo
+      conda install -c conda-forge qibo qibojit

 Installing from source